 As noted by Erika Ammirati, Heather Mac Donald is a researcher and knows what she’s talking about.
 She is a Thomas W. Smith Fellow at the Manhattan Institute, a contributing editor at City Journal, and a recipient of the 2005 Bradley Prize, a frequent guest on Fox News, CNN, and other TV and radio programs.
 She holds a B.A. in English from Yale University, graduated with a Mellon Fellowship to Cambridge University where she earned an M.A. in English, and studied in Italy through a Clare College study grant.
-She earned her J.D. from Sanford University Law School and clerked for the Honorable Stephen Reinhardt, U.S. Court of Appeals for the Ninth Circuit, and was an attorney-advisor in the Office of the General Counsel of the U.S. Environmental Protection Agency and a volunteer with the Natural Resources Defense Council.
+She earned her J.D. from Sanford University Law School and clerked for the Honorable Stephen Reinhardt, U.S. Court of appeals for the Ninth District.
+She was an attorney-advisor in the Office of the General Counsel of the U.S. environmental Protection Agency and a volunteer with the Natural Resources Defense Council.
 She has testified before numerous U.S. House and Senate Committees.
 In 1998, Mac Donald was appointed to Mayor Rudolph Giuliani’s task force on the City University of New York.
 In 2004, she received the Civilian Valor Award from the New Jersey State Law Enforcement Officers.
-In 2008, Mac Donald received the Integrity in Journalism Award from the New York State Shields, as well as the Eugene Katz Award for Excellence in the Coverage of Immigration from the Center for Immigration Studies.
+In 2008, Mac Donald received the Integrity of Journalism Award from the New York State Shields, and received the Eugene Katz Award for Excellence in Coverage of Immigration from the Center for Immigration Studies.
 Her writings have appeared in the Wall Street Journal, Washington Post, New York Times, Los Angeles Times, the New Republic, and The New Criterion.
 Books include The Burden of Bad Ideas (2001), and The Immigration Solution: A Better Plan Than Today’s, co-authored by Victor Davis Hanson and Steven Malanga (2007) in which she chronicles the effect of broken immigration laws and proposes a practical solution to securing the country’s porous borders.

 Check out their presentations!